Ilaggerz/Cash_Payment_Receipt/README.md

 12/08/2022 - John Carlo
 * Responsive Design
 * Change some design
-* change houseName to houseNumberasd
+* change houseName to houseNumber

 12/09/2022 -Ivan
 * Added more functions to the all_func.php file